by Susan Katz Keating

 I sat down to chat.

 As we talked about airplanes and aviation hijinks, our conversation turned to Belenko himself.
 He assured me that his daredevil Cold War escape from the Soviet Union was as dramatic as I’d heard.
-He couldn’t say that now.
+He was right.
+But he couldn’t say that now.
 These days, fewer people remember him, let alone the details surrounding his wild flight to freedom.

 Escape via Foxbat